stuartduncan416/ARRRBot/README.md

 # chatbot
-A simple chatbot Flask application for use by small newsrooms
+A web-based chatbot application that uses a generative AI approach to answer user questions drawing upon information contained in a provided knowledge base of news articles.